docker-training/DCUS16-DDC-workshop/Task_7_EXTRA_UserManagementLDAP.md

 1\.
 Login to UCP as the admin user

 2\.
-Go to the “Settings” page of UCP
+Go to the â€œSettingsâ€ page of UCP

 3\.
 Click on the Auth section and change the Method from "Managed" to "LDAP"